Convention History and Awards

 Just how does the NDSC choose a particular city to host the world’s largest meeting for the Down syndrome community each year?
 When will the convention come to my town?
 These are questions we answer quite often…and the answer?
 It’s complicated!

-The NDSC is gearing up for its 47th annual national convention in Pittsburgh, PA.
-How did we choose Pittsburgh for 2019?
+The NDSC is gearing up for its 48th annual national convention in New Orleans, LA.
+How did we choose New Orleans for 2020?
 The convention host city is determined by a variety of factors, including geographic rotation, venue availability, affiliate support, sleeping room rates and more.

 Keep in mind, people with Down syndrome live all over the country, not just destination markets like Boston, Washington, DC and Southern California.
 As a service organization, the NDSC takes pride in rotating the “Super Bowl” of conventions geographically around the country.
 This allows families of all backgrounds better access to the world’s leading experts on Down syndrome, sometimes in their own backyards.
 Sure, many attendees build their summer vacation around our convention each year – but attendance is really driven by families who live in the region of the country where we hold the event.

 Once a region is identified, venues are solicited.
 For the past 20 years or so, the NDSC has hosted the convention during the summer, when children are typically out of school.
 That window gets smaller each year, as school districts in some parts of the country don’t break until mid-June, while other school districts start their new year in early August.
 The week of July 4th isn’t particularly good timing for conventions either, so we have to remove that week from the mix, too.

 The ideal convention venue is a single hotel, with more than 1,000 sleeping rooms and over 150,000 square feet of meeting space.
 When we have to use a convention center or multiple hotels it drives up the cost and makes it more difficult for families to navigate.
 Our convention is essentially four conferences taking place simultaneously.